SeabassTheFish03/AlgosNotes/Classic Data Structures/Cheeky Variations.md

 )
 ```
 If you take a look at the section on [[#Binomial Heaps]], you'll notice how we can express the heap very concisely using binary, where 0 meant the [[#Binomial Trees|Binomial Tree]] of that size was not included, and 1 meant it was.
 We can do something very similar, where we can encode the structure of our `CList`.
 Take the example above.
 Working from inside to out, we've buried a `Cons1` in a `Cons1`, then buried that in a `Cons2`.
 If we don't care about the values themselves, we can write that as `2 1 1`, where a `2` means there's a `Cons2`, and `1` means there's a `Cons1`.
 Even though this uses `1`s and `2`s, it is equivalent to the `0`s and `1`s of a Binomial Heap.
+# The AB List
+Discussion of the AB List introduced in Homework ??